-Following the period of lockdown, many London dwellers are now considering moving to locations outside of the city that will offer them more space, both indoors and out, whilst also enabling them to reach their place of work with relative ease on the occasions that they need to get to the office.
+London dwellers are now considering moving to locations outside of the city that will offer them more space, both indoors and out, whilst also enabling them to reach their place of work with relative ease on the occasions that they need to get to the office.

 Bishop’s Stortford, Hertfordshire